 - Lower the heat to med-low and discard all but 3 tbsp of the rendered fat in the pot.
 Add-in the onion, carrot, celery and mushrooms.
 Cook until the carrots have softened (approx. 12-15 min), stirring occasionally.
 Add-in the zucchini and garlic and cook an additional 5-7 minutes.

-- Add-in spicy paprika, smoked paprika, onion powder, a pinch of salt and pepper, stir to coat and toast the spices for 60 seconds.
+Add the spicy paprika, smoked paprika, onion powder, a pinch of salt and pepper, stir to coat and toast the spices for 60 seconds.
 Add the browned lamb back to the pot along with the chicken stock and chopped parsley.
 Bring everything to a steady simmer and allow the liquid to reduce by half.

 - Preheat the oven to 400F.
 Meanwhile, spoon the meat mixture into a shallow baking dish or casserole and spread mashed yams overtop.
 Place the baking dish onto a baking sheet to catch any spill over from the juices.
 (Tip: To achieve a fancier look, spread the yams using a piping bag or heavy-duty zip-top bag fitted with a metal tip.)